- Our Groups

 - About ACFO-ACAF

-Therefore, it’s possible that come the spring, PSAC will be in a legal strike position, and you may come across picket lines in front of your office building.
+Therefore, it’s possible that PSAC will be in a legal strike position, and you may come across picket lines in front of your office building.
 We wanted to keep members informed about their rights and options during their colleagues’ strike action, so we’ve assembled a short FAQ.

 ACFO-ACAF signed its collective agreement in December 2022.
 Therefore, we aren’t in a strike position, and it would be illegal to do so any time before the current agreement’s expiry in November 2026.